Apply on line by visiting this page and clicking on the Apply Now link.

-The degree program follows Plan A as described in the Graduate Student Handbook of Case Western Reserve University.
-(The handbook can be found on the School of Graduate Studies site.)
-Accordingly, it requires 30 credit hours and a written M.A. thesis.
-Committees to supervise theses consist of three members of the faculty and otherwise conform to the requirements of the School of Graduate Studies.
-View the basic guidelines for completing a MA Thesis.
+The M.A. in Cognitive Linguistics follows Plan A, as described in the General Bulletin of Case Western Reserve University, which can be found here.
+The M.A. in cognitive linguistics requires 30 credit hours and a written M.A. thesis.
+The committee supervising the thesis consists of a director and two additional faculty members, conforming to the requirements of the School of Graduate Studies.
+View the guidelines for an M.A. thesis in Cognitive Linguistics.

 A canonical interval for completing the program is four semesters, but many other arrangements are possible.
 Part-time enrollment is also possible.
 The required courses include two courses in theory (406 & 407, 3 credits each), two courses in research (408 & 409, 3 credits each), for a total of 12 credits, plus an additional 6 credits of electives (typically two other courses with COGS designations, at the 300 or 400 level, although other arrangements are possible as arranged with your supervisor), for a total of 18 credits, and 12 credit hours of thesis work.

 See the list of courses, with special attention to 406, 407, 408, and 409.

 For questions about the program, contact the director, Vera Tobin: email@example.com.
 For questions about application procedures, contact graduate studies: firstname.lastname@example.org.
 You can also download this flyer for an overview: MA Cognitive Linguistics Flyer.

 |Ryan Curry’s thesis research focuses on examining children’s ability to navigate the visual limitations of video chat to communicate with a call companion.
 Other work Ryan has done also centered around understanding children and involved topics such as language development in visually-impaired children, the effects of media exposure on children’s dialect acquisition, and the non-visual means of establishing joint attention used by a typically developing 2-year-old.|